carbonfive/spraygun-react-ts/README.md

 To get started, make sure you have Node 8.10+ and Yarn installed, and then generate your project like this:

 ```
-$ npx spraygun -t react <project-directory>
+$ npx spraygun -t react-ts <project-directory>
 ```

-If you'd like to use spraygun-react with a Rails API backend, follow this guide:
+If you'd like to use spraygun-react-ts with a Rails API backend, follow this guide:

 > [Using spraygun-react with a Rails backend](./docs/how-to-use-with-rails-backend.md)